 This example implements a multi-layer recurrent neural network as encoder, and an attention-based decoder.
-This is the same as the model described in this paper:

-"Grammar as a Foreign Language" http://arxiv.org/abs/1412.7449 - please look there for details, or into the seq2seq library for complete model implementation.
+This is the same as the model described in this paper: - Grammar as a Foreign Language please look there for details, or into the seq2seq library for complete model implementation.
 This example also allows to use GRU cells in addition to LSTM cells, and sampled softmax to handle large output vocabulary size.
-A single-layer version of this model, but with bi-directional encoder, was presented in source_vocab_size [size of the source vocabulary.]
+A single-layer version of this model, but with bi-directional encoder, was presented in - Neural Machine Translation by Jointly Learning to Align and Translate The sampled softmax is described in Section 3 of the following paper. - On Using Very Large Target Vocabulary for Neural Machine Translation source_vocab_size [size of the source vocabulary.]